eclipse/buildship/docs/user/Installation.md

 ## Installing from eclipse.org update site

-We propose you install Buildship from one of the provided composite update sites listed on [eclipse.org](https://projects.eclipse.org/projects/tools.buildship/downloads).
+We propose you install Buildship from the [Eclipse Marketplace](http://marketplace.eclipse.org/content/buildship-gradle-integration).

-Buildship is also available in the [Eclipse Marketplace](http://marketplace.eclipse.org/content/buildship-gradle-integration).
+Buildship is also available through one of the provided composite update sites listed on [eclipse.org](https://projects.eclipse.org/projects/tools.buildship/downloads).

 For manual installation the complete list of update sites: